OfficeDev/office-js-docs-pr/docs/develop/create-addin-commands.md

 The [**\<FunctionFile\>** element](/javascript/api/manifest/functionfile) specifies a file that contains JavaScript code to run when an add-in command uses the **ExecuteFunction** action.
 The **\<FunctionFile\>** element's **resid** attribute is set to a HTML file that includes all the JavaScript files your add-in commands require.
 You can't link directly to a JavaScript file.
 You can only link to an HTML file.
 The file name is specified as a [**\<Url\>** element](/javascript/api/manifest/url) in the [**\<Resources\>** element](/javascript/api/manifest/resources).

 > [!NOTE]
-> The yo office projects use WebPack to avoid manually adding the JavaScript to the HTML.
+> The yo office projects use [webpack](https://webpack.js.org/concepts/) to avoid manually adding the JavaScript to the HTML.

 The following is an example of the **\<FunctionFile\>** element.